SteSurra/TradingView-PineScript/README.md

 ![QUyQt2bj](https://user-images.githubusercontent.com/57445485/125323473-1afa7b00-e33f-11eb-898d-de66acb97b35.png)

 By checking the "Cross" option, it is also possible to display on the graph only the intersections between the two leadLines always relative to different timeframes on a single timeframe.
+The green lines indicate a bullish intersection, while the red lines indicate a bearish intersection.